tarunv09/Autonomous-Navigation/README.md

 5. The Brain

 The Brain is the driver which runs the entire system.
-It checks against the conditions, and at each point determines whether:<br />
+It checks against the conditions, and at each point determines whether:

 a.
 There is a next state possible for the concerned action<br />